List of Bad Girls characters: Bev Tull

 Beverly "Bev" Tull first appears in series 5.
 She and Phyl Oswyn are known as the Costa Cons, who are successful con artists and managed to con many inmates: for example, Bev and Phyl make Denny believe that Bev is a medium.
 After conning Sylvia, they are transferred to an open prison but return shortly after.
-When Phyl becomes top dog, Bev winds up with a heroin addiction which almost kills her.
+When Phyl becomes top dog, Bev winds up with a heroin addiction, which almost kills her.
 They continue to trick most inmates and officers in G-Wing.
-She and Phyl later escape to Marbella but Bev is caught and sent back to Larkhall.
+She and Phyl later escape to Marbella but Bev is caught and sent back to Larkhall; following an incident with a suspicious bureau de change clerk, eventually so is Phyl.
 The two remain until the final episode of the series in which they help Janine Nebeski give birth.